urwid/urwid/_sources/manual/overview.rst.txt

 most of the common alignment and wrapping modes.
 If you need more flexibility you can also write your own text layout classes.

-Urwid supports a range of common :ref:`display attributes
-<display-attributes>`, including 256-color foreground and background settings,
-bold, underline and standout settings for displaying text.
+Urwid supports a range of common :ref:`display attributes <display-attributes>`, including 24-bit and 256-color foreground and background settings, bold, underline and standout settings for displaying text.
 Not all of these are supported by all terminals, so Urwid helps you write applications that support different color modes depending on what the user's terminal supports and what they choose to enable.

 :class:`ListBox` is one of Urwid's most powerful widgets, and you may control of the :ref:`listbox contents <listbox-contents>` by using